CJMBM80/skills-introduction-to-github/README.md

 I am an ecclectic individual with a lot to share</header>

 <!-- <<< Author notes: Step 1 >>>
+ 3 phases in life
+1. To learn
+2. To live
-  Choose 3-5 steps for your course.
+3. To master Choose 3-5 steps for your course.
   The first step is always the hardest, so pick something easy!
   Link to docs.github.com for further explanations.
   Encourage users to open new tabs for steps!